 - Supervisory role (if any) of the Study Center Director or Liaison Officer

-- Supervisory role of the graduate advisor or dissertation committee chair along with the means by which the planned supervision will be exercised (e-mail, site visits, periodic returns home, etc.)
+- Supervisory role of the graduate advisor or dissertation committee chair along with the means by which the planned supervision will be exercised (e-mail, skype, site visits, periodic returns home, etc.)

 The final admission decision for all graduate applications, including any conditions or limitations that pertain, shall rest with the Study Center or host university.
 Once accepted, UCEAP will inform the Campus EAP Office of the approved intended program of study.

 Graduate students must be enrolled in one or more courses for UC credit.
 A graduate student who enrolls in independent study or research while on EAP, must, with the assistance of the Study Center abroad, be appropriately supervised by some faculty member(s) of the host institution.

 The minimum load to qualify for UC full-time status as a graduate student depends on the student's home campus requirements and may range from 4 to 12 UC quarter units per quarter (12 to 36 UC quarter units per year).
 In some instances these general guidelines will be waived with the approval of the student's UC departmental advisor and Graduate Division as indicated on the GSAG.
 Graduate students are expected to be familiar with their department and Graduate Division home campus requirements prior to departure, as well as any additional requirements imposed by fellowships and other financial assistance.